disha4mourya/AndroidManifestationHandsOn/README.md

 This project is created for workshop to learn about advance Android concepts and understand more about different ways server calls in Android.

-There are different branches which has some starter code and tasks to learn the concepts step by step The steps or you can say branches to be follow are:
+There are different branches which has some starter code and tasks to learn the concepts step by step.
+The branches to follow for step by step execution are:

 1. master
 2. adding_room